rijuld/swap-backend/README.md

 # swap-backend

-You can access the rest service api using:
+You can access the rest service api using

 https://swapcrux.herokuapp.com/

+# Build
+python manage.py makemigrations
+python manage.py migrate
+python manage.py runserver

+# Tech stack
+1)Primarly made on Django
+2)Uses nosql dbms service MongoDb Atlas for all the database management job 3)Google.oauth2
+4)Rest_framework
+5)Fcm_django
+6)Firebase
+7)Djongo

 The orignal repository had some credentials so this one is the copy of it without credentials The commit history of that repo